Connect with us

 They possess the ability to empathize with customers and discern their true needs.
 At the same time, customers are astute and will invest in solutions that solve their problems – “the challenge here lies in identifying those problems, as they may not always be aware of them”, Prince says.

-“Half of sales involves empathizing with customers, guiding them to recognize their challenges, and illustrating simpler or more effective alternatives”, he points out.
+“Half of the sales involves empathizing with customers, guiding them to recognize their challenges, and illustrating simpler or more effective alternatives”, he points out.

 The key to running a sales machine?
 It’s all about relentless persistence.